 Aquinas's theory of future contingents have been largely studied by historians of philosophy, but little attention has been devoted to the underlying logic of this doctrine.
 According to Aquinas, God knows all future contingents.
 It is necessary that, if God knows x, then x is the case.
 From this Aquinas concludes that future contingents are truly contingent de re, even though the whole of the proposition 'if God knows x, then x is the case' is necessary.
 There is, however, a further difficulty, because Aquinas maintains that whatever God knows, God knows it necessarily.
-By virtue of the K axiom - $\Box(A \rightarrow B) \rightarrow (\Box A \rightarrow \Box B)$ - it follows that if God knows x, then necessarily: God knows x').
+By virtue of the K axiom $-\Box(A \to B) \to (\Box A \to \Box B)$ - it follows that if God knows x, x is necessarily the case (because Aquinas's theology supposes the theorem 'if God knows x, then necessarily: God knows x.').
 Aquinas's claim that future events are truly contingent may be defended only by rejecting the K axioms.
-The claim of this paper is that many semantic observations scattered in Aquinas's modal logic, we should have a semantics that included impossible worlds too.
+The claim of this paper is that many semantic observations scattered in Aquinas's works support the idea that if we were to give a possible worlds semantics for Aquinas's modal logic, we should have a semantics that included impossible worlds too.
 Evidence for this is offered by two texts:

 - A) While discussing Aristotle's proof for the validity of the principle of non-contradiction (PNC), Aquinas notes that the rejection of the PNC may not be thought, but can be expressed with words.
-This 'expression' of the rejection of the PNC is an (impossible) world in which □PNC is false.
+This 'expression' of the rejection of the PNC is an (impossible) world in which \(\sigma\)PNC is false.
 (Aquinas's remarks on the impossibility of thinking something like that may be regarded as a psychological remark on how our mind is structured; the remark does not rule out 'impossible worlds'). - B) Aquinas talks about 'imaginabilia' as distinct from the possible ways in which God might have created the world.
 Among the thing we can think of, there is the change of the past an event which is incompatible with the PNC.